Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Results

 \subsection{Missing Modalities and Tabular Data Sparsity}

-The cohort of this study is characterized by significant data heterogeneity, presenting variable levels of missingness and feature sparsity.
-As illustrated in Figure~\ref{fig:missingness_combined}, data availability is unevenly distributed across acquisition modalities and within the tabular clinical domain itself.
-At the modality level (Figure~\ref{fig:missingness_combined}.a), WSI constitutes the primary bottleneck, being available for only 33.5\% of patients ($n=60$).
-By contrast, radiological imaging (CT) shows near-complete coverage, with only 2.8\% of cases lacking a scan and $0\%$ lacking the collection of at least the basic informations.
+The cohort in this study is characterized by significant data heterogeneity, presenting variable levels of missingness and feature sparsity.
+As displayed in Figure~\ref{fig:missingness_combined}, data availability is unevenly distributed across acquisition modalities and within the tabular clinical domain itself.
+At the modality level (Figure~\ref{fig:missingness_combined}.a), WSI constitutes the primary bottleneck, being available only for $33.5\%$ of the cohort ($n=60$).
+In contrast, radiological imaging (CT) and the tabular modality show near-complete coverage, with only $2.8\%$ of cases lacking a scan and $0\%$ lacking the collection of at least the basic informations.
 Nevertheless, the intersection of modalities remains narrow: 22.9\% of patients ($n=41$) possess the full trimodal profile (CT + WSI + Tabular).
 By contrast, radiological imaging (CT) and clinical data (Tabular) demonstrate near-complete availability, with only $2.8\%$ of cases missing a CT scan and no cases lacking baseline patient information.

 However, full modality-level availability in the Tabular modality does not imply that its constituent clinical features have been fully collected.
 Figure~\ref{fig:missingness_combined}.b shows that the structured clinical data, despite being technically present for all patients, exhibits substantial internal sparsity.
-Several clinically relevant molecular biomarkers, such as EGFR, ALK, and MET mutation status, are absent in 73.7\%, 73.2\%, and 96.6\% of patients, respectively.
-This missingness reflects a structural limitation of real-world clinical workflows, where molecular testing is not always performed and retrospective retrieval of these results is often challenging or unfeasible.
+Several clinically relevant molecular biomarkers, such as EGFR, ALK, and MET mutation status, are absent in $73.7\%$, $73.2\%$, and $96.6\%$ of patients, respectively.
+The absence of these molecular features reflects a structural limitation of standard clinical workflows, where molecular testing is not systematically performed and retrospective retrieval of these results is often challenging or unfeasible.
 Laboratory and histopathological descriptors (e.g. PD-L1 expression) demonstrate analogous levels of incompleteness for analogous reasons.
 Beyond genomic and histopathological descriptors, clinical information as comorbidities are often incompletely documented, leading to substantial under-reporting of cardiovascular, metabolic, and respiratory conditions.
 Cross-modal and intra-modal sparsity have direct consequences for learning.
 Conventional multimodal architectures enforce a complete-case design: all modalities must be present, or the patient is imputed or excluded.